The College of Architecture, Art, and Design

 Two nationally recognized research centers (The Carl Small Town Center and the Gulf Coast Community Design Studio) provide opportunities for student involvement.

-Our departments and programs are nationally accredited.
+Our school and departments are nationally accredited.

 The Mississippi State University School of Architecture is accredited by the National Architectural Accrediting Board (NAAB).
 The program has been accredited continuously since its inception in 1973.
 In September of 2016, the school was reaccredited for another full, eight-year term.